Car Accident Injury Lawyer – MN Threshold

 ROCHLIN LAW FIRM MN CAR ACCIDENT INJURY LAWYERS

-If you have been injured in a car accident in Minnesota and have questions about compensation or the No-Fault threshold, call our office to speak with an attorney for a free consultation.
+If you have been injured in a car accident in Minnesota and have questions about compensation or the No-Fault threshold, call our office.
+You can speak with an attorney for a free consultation.
 Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years’ of successful experience.
 We have represented hundreds of people injured in car accident cases.
 We will discuss your case with you, answer your questions, and explain your rights to compensation.

-Our MN auto accident injury lawyers are also happy to meet with you at our office or your home for a free consultation.
-An attorney will meet with you to discuss compensation for your car accident injury case at our offices in Minneapolis MN, St. Louis Park, Woodbury, and Edina.
+Our MN auto accident injury lawyers will meet with you at our office or your home for a free consultation.
+An attorney can meet with you to discuss compensation for your car accident injury case at our offices in Minneapolis MN, St. Louis Park, Woodbury, and Edina.

 You can meet with a car accident injury lawyer to discuss your car accident cases at your home in St. Paul MN, Anoka MN, Chanhassen, Chaska, or Eden Prairie.
 Also Maple Grove, Rogers, Brooklyn Park, Bloomington, Richfield, Apple Valley, Roseville, Maplewood, and other surrounding cities in MN.
 Our attorneys also meet people at hospitals including HCMC, Abbott Northwestern, North Memorial, and Regions.
-There is no obligation on your part, no upfront fee, and you never pay us anything unless you are compensated for your injuries.
+There is no obligation on your part and no upfront fee.
+In fact, you never pay us anything unless you are compensated for your injuries.